bob-build - Bob release mode build

 Normally only variables configured in the whitelist are passed unchanged from the environment.
 With this option all environment variables that are set while invoking Bob are kept.
 Use with care as this might affect some packages whose recipes are not robust.

 If the sources of a package that needs to be built are missing then Bob will still check them out.
-This option just prevents updates of existing source workspaces.
+This option just prevents updates of existing source workspaces that are fetched from remote locations.
+A notable exception is the

 Use additional configuration file.